Welcome to Peabody College!

 If you were awarded a merit scholarship at the time of admission, this information will be included in your letter of admission.
 In some cases, you may receive additional information about grant or research funding from your academic department after admission.
 If this is the case, it will be indicated in your letter of admission and you can direct questions to your academic department’s Admissions Coordinator.

-In addition, there are a variety of assistantships available to Peabody students.
+In addition to merit-based scholarships and research or grant funding, there are a variety of employment positions available to Peabody students that may help you to fund your education.
 We provide more information on these in the Employment Opportunities section of this webpage.
 Please note that none of our professional programs guarantee an assistantship, but many Peabody students secure positions across Peabody and Vanderbilt University.

 External Scholarships

 You may be looking for additional external ways to finance your Peabody degree.
-We encourage you to use fastweb.com as a starting place to find available scholarships.
+We encourage you to utilize fastweb.com as a starting place to find available scholarships.

 Federal Financial Aid